 This leaflet is entitled Republic of Korean Reunion and Reunification.
 It targets Korean soldiers serving with the Communists and attempts to exploit them through good treatment and unification themes.
 Both 1102 and 1103 depict soldiers with historic Korean personages.
+The front depicts Dangun, legendary founder of Korea, a Republic of Korea flag and ex-ROK soldiers who went over to the Communists and are now returning.
 Some of the text is:

 This is the letter from a Communist soldier who wants to come over to the United Nations side.
 Even without writing a letter like this you are welcome to the United Nations side.